synxty/idea/world.md

 ### Classes

-In **Univium**, **Characters** fall into distinct **Classes**, each playing a crucial role in the world and the **Synxty League**.
+**Classes** represent the stages of a **Character**’s development.
+Each class plays a crucial part in **Univium** and the **Synxty League**.
 These classes reflect their development, responsibilities, and place within the broader narrative.
 Whether they are elite competitors, promising talents, wise mentors, or independent wanderers, each **Class** contributes uniquely to the rich tapestry of **Univium**’s story.

 #### Legends

 **Legends** are characters who have achieved an elite level of development and have been drafted by a **Franchise** to compete in the **Synxty League**.
 Renowned for their exceptional skills, and strategic prowess, they are the pride of their regions, carrying the hopes and ambitions of their homeland as they strive for the title of **Champion** and the chance to be eternally remembered in the history of **Synxty**.
 With diverse backgrounds, appearances, and fighting styles, **Legends** are powerful forces on the battlefield, contributing to their team’s strategy with remarkable expertise.
 They captivate audiences, inspire future generations, and serve as enduring symbols of excellence and resilience across **Univium**.

+#### Prospects

+**Prospects** are characters who have been selected to train in the specialized **Houses of Mastery**, recognized for their exceptional potential and innate talents.
+Under the guidance of experienced **Masters**, they undergo rigorous development to refine their attributes, learn new abilities, and fully embrace their destined **Role**.
+During this critical phase, **Prospects** face numerous challenges, from mastering the fundamentals of combat to developing advanced strategies and teamwork skills, all while honing the unique qualities that will define them as future **Legends**.
+Every step they take brings them closer to the ultimate goal of being drafted into a **Franchise** and competing in the **Synxty League**, where they can prove their worth and strive to become a **Champion**.

 #### Novices

 **Novices** are newly spawned characters just beginning their journey in **Univium**.
 At this stage, they are full of untapped potential and natural talent but lack the training and refinement that comes with experience. **Novices** roam their home regions freely, learning about their innate attributes, and discovering their **Role** affinity.
 Closely observed by **Masters**, they strive to prove themselves worthy of being selected for a **House of Mastery** and advancing to become **Prospects**.
 As they embark on this initial phase, they begin to understand their deeper motivations and start shaping the direction of their growth.

-#### Prospects

-**Prospects** are characters who have been selected to train in the specialized **Houses of Mastery**, recognized for their exceptional potential and innate talents.
-Under the guidance of experienced **Masters**, they undergo rigorous development to refine their attributes, learn new abilities, and fully embrace their destined **Role**.
-During this critical phase, **Prospects** face numerous challenges, from mastering the fundamentals of combat to developing advanced strategies and teamwork skills, all while honing the unique qualities that will define them as future **Legends**.
-Every step they take brings them closer to the ultimate goal of being drafted into a **Franchise** and competing in the **Synxty League**, where they can prove their worth and strive to become a **Champion**.

 #### Rogues